DyuthiVivek/Zense-Project/README.md

 ## Installation and Usage

 1. Clone/download this repository.
-2. Ensure that python3.10 is installed.
-3. Create a virtual environment.
+3. Create a virtual environment and activate it.

-    > `virtualenv -p <path to python3.10> venv`

-4. Activate the virtual environment.
+    > `python3 -m venv env`

-    > `source venv/bin/activate`
+    > `source env/bin/activate`

 5. Install requirements.

     > `pip install -r requirements.txt`

 6. Turn off Two-Factor Authentication for the account you want to join the meeting with.

-7. Enter your email ID and password in `set_up_config.py`.
+Enter your email ID and password in `set_up_config.py`.

 8. Sign up at  https://www.assemblyai.com/dashboard/signup and get your API key.
 Paste it in `set_up_config.py`.